 - Economic Transformation and Business Challenges in China (Shanghai, China; spring semester)

-- Associated Kyoto Program (Kyoto, Japan; full academic year)
+- Associated Kyoto Program (Kyoto, Japan; full year, fall, or spring semester)

 - Summer Intensive Language Study in Beijing, China